melphi/onplan/README.md

 # onplan
 OnPlan is a OpenSource low latency algorithmic trading application released under the BSD license.
-It is built in Java with the following technologies:
+It is built using Java with the following technologies:
 - Java core
 - Guice
 - Spring, Spring MVC, Spring remoting